strawlab/strand-braid/fmf/fmf-cli/README.md

 starting with `strand-braid` version 0.11.0 available at the [`strand-braid` releases page](https://github.com/strawlab/strand-braid/releases).

-On Windows, the program can be built when [the Rust toolchain is installed](https://rustup.rs/) and then by running the following command from the Windows command line:
+The program can be built from source when [the Rust toolchain is installed](https://rustup.rs/) and by running the following command from the command line:

-    .\windows-pure-rust.bat
+    cargo build --release --no-default-features

 To compile for Windows with support for the VP8 and VP9 codecs, inspect the contents of the `windows-build.bat` file to figure out the required